Team-Gigabyte/quotobot/README.md

 ## 🤔 [Need to see a list of commands?
 Click here.](../../wiki/Help) <sub>([Alternate Link](https://github.com/Team-Gigabyte/quotobot/wiki/Help))</sub>
 ## 👨‍💻 [Do you want to host and tweak the bot yourself?
 Click here.](../../wiki/Hosting) <sub>([Alternate Link](https://github.com/Team-Gigabyte/quotobot/wiki/Hosting))</sub>

-# Tentative Timeline
-~~Publish v1.0 of the bot: **August 30** (by the latest): **70+ QUOTES!
-The quotes will be nice and embedded!**~~

-Future releases of the bot: **We might periodically add more quotes and features, including general features unrelated to quotes!
-This is not certain to happen as school will restart and time to work on this project will be limited.**
 # Technical Notes
 ![Built with JS](https://img.shields.io/static/v1?label=built%20with&message=JS&color=yellow&logo=javascript)